micmejia/bible-dump/NKJV/Judges/Judg 18.md

 And they called out to the children of Dan.
 So they turned around and said to Micah, "What ails you, that you have gathered such a company?"

 ###### 24
-So he said, "You have taken away my [^d]gods which I made, and the priest, and you have gone away.
+So he said, "You have taken away my gods which I made, and the priest, and you have gone away.
 Now what more do I have?
 How can you say to me, 'What ails you?' "

 ###### 25
-And the children of Dan said to him, "Do not let your voice be heard among us, lest [^e]angry men fall upon you, and you lose your life, with the lives of your household!"
+And the children of Dan said to him, "Do not let your voice be heard among us, lest angry men fall upon you, and you lose your life, with the lives of your household!"

 ###### 26
 Then the children of Dan went their way.
 And when Micah saw that they _were_ too strong for him, he turned and went back to his house. ## Danites Settle in Laish